 You'll have to ask exactly how much added expense is involved.
-And it may not be as much as you might think.
-Specialty brackets can be several times as much as their standard counterparts but this isn't always the case ("generic" equivalents do exist).
-And even so, when compared to their overall cost of providing treatment, the orthodontist's expense for brackets is usually relatively small.
+And it may not be as much as you expect.
+Specialty brackets can cost several times as much as their standard counterparts but this isn't always the case ("generic" equivalents do exist).

 Will gold arch wires be used with your gold braces?

-Dental insurance policies vary greatly, so it's impossible for us to provide any type of definitive answer regarding coverage for orthodontic treatment.
-However, what you often find is as follows.
+Dental insurance policies vary greatly, so it's impossible for us to provide any type of definitive answer regarding coverage for braces.
+However, the following information frequently applies.